magdesign/mapping-converter/README.md

 - Then copy this file to your PiMapper, somewhere here:
 /home/pi/openFrameworks/addons/ofxPiMapper/example/bin/data/surfaces.xml

-Difference between the parser.py and parser_one_file.py, the later is only made for .svg with one quad inside.
+Difference between the parser.py and parser_one_file.py, the later is only made for .svg with one quad inside, parser.py is made for more than one quad, and looks for a file called slices2.svg

 Thanks to turingmachine for the help with the basic code.